 As Color Out of Space starts in, it defies expectation.
 Hardware and Dust Devil are two films filled with respectively brash, exciting visual energy and an incredible sense of the uncanny.
 Contrarily, Richard Stanley gives us a portrait of a perfectly normal family and their doings.
 About the only oddity is that the daughter Madeleine Arthur is seen conducting magic rituals within the opening scene (no such scene is present in the book – although it should be noted that Stanley is a noted practitioner of magic).
 There is nothing here that looks as though it could be any different than say a regular romance or family drama.

 Previously an A-list name, Nicolas Cage’s career has gone in some interesting directions throughout the 2010s.
 One gets the impression that the big-budget films being offered were not as frequent as they once were and he has taken on some fare that others might overlook.
 This has led to some outright crap – Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020).
-It has also led to him taking on some smaller films that grant him the opportunity to go completely nuts in his performance with the likes of Mom & Dad (2017), Between Worlds (2018) and Mandy (2018).
+It has also led to him taking on some smaller films that grant him the opportunity to go completely nuts in his performance with the likes of Mom & Dad (2017), Between Worlds (2018), Mandy (2018) and Willy’s Wonderland (2021).

 The surprise here is that Nicolas Cage gives a performance as a regular father that is as restrained and middle-of-the-road as Stanley’s direction.
 That is at least for the first 40 minutes.
 After that point, the film starts to segue over into something much stranger – first with the gradual appearance of the pink-coloured flowers and insects.
 There is the ever-so-creepy moment where Joely Richardson is chopping carrots and then lifts up her hand with two fingertips sliced off to announce “Dinner’s ready.”
 Thereafter, Stanley (and Cage’s performance) goes for broke.